How to Chart for Clinical Quality Measures in PCC EHR

 For detailed instructions on how to add orders to a chart note protocol, read Use Orders to Track Measures for Mandates.

-For each protocol, find or add the Medical Procedures Orders component, and then add the nutrition and physical exercise orders.
+For each protocol, find or add the Screening Orders component, and then add the nutrition and physical exercise orders.

 Recommended Charting and Workflow for CMS 155 Weight Assessment and Counseling